ProjectImplicit/minno-perf/timeout/readme.md

 The second problem is that javascript is sensitive to background activity, and external tasks may grab the time where a timeout was supposed to fire.

-# experiment 1
+# experiment 1 (timeout)
 This experiment lets a player measure its own timeout latency.
-In this experiment the player will trigger a timeout after a predefined period of 50/150/300 ms, and measure the logged duration.
+In this experiment the player will trigger a timeout after a predefined period of 50/150/300/800 ms, and measure the logged duration.
 In addition to testing minno, the same experiment will be repeated in vanilla JavaScript.
 This is done in order to establish if lag is the result of browser limitations or the player design.